 BLOG AND NEWS

-How to Determine Your Forklift’s Load Capacity | Nutting by ACCO
+How to Determine Your Forklift’s Load Capacity

 Before you start your search for the right forklift attachments or accessories, it’s important that you understand some of the finer specifications of your machinery.
 Knowing how to determine your forklift capacity isn’t as simple as looking at the data plate, also known as the capacity plate, on your forklift.
 You need to know and understand the load dimensions, placement, and distribution.